MOA 183 - Medical Billing and Coding » Fall 2020 » Final Exam

 The allowed charge includes the amount that will be paid by:

-A. the insurance carrier only.
+A. the patient only.

-B. the insurance carrier and the patient.
+C. the insurance carrier and the patient.

 Question #55